Myrna Crandall Jackson, beloved wife, mother, grandmother, great-grandmother, and friend, passed away peacefully on August 25, 2025, at the age of 81.

 To know Myrna was to feel seen, loved, and uplifted.
 Her kindness, compassion, and desire to make everyone feel happy and special will live on in the hearts of all who knew her.

-Interment will follow at Redwood Memorial Estates cemetery, 6500 South Redwood Rd. in West Jordan.
+Interment will follow at Memorial Redwood Cemetery, 6500 South Redwood Rd. in West Jordan.

 All who loved her are welcome to attend and celebrate her remarkable life.